bfeif/personal-website/content/posts/refactoring.md

 Adding that extra evaluation for `XGBoost` was not only easier, but our code has become more readable to all audiences who are likely to interact with it.

 There's still plenty more refactoring that can be done to this code, but for now, it's enough.
-Once it's time to add the next piece of new functionality to the code, then the next most important refactoring will manifest itself.
+Once it's time to add the next piece of new functionality to the code, then the next most important refactoring will reveal itself.

 # Conclusion